wp-plugins/mavis-https-to-http-redirect/readme.txt

 == Changelog ==
+= 1.4.1 =
+* Fix a bug that prevented displaying secured page list in text field properly

 = 1.4 =
 * Fix a bug that prevented plugin from being activated when php short definition is not defined.